gasingh/minBoundingBox/README.md

 # minBoundingBox

-A minimum bounding box solver employing principal component analysis (PCA).
+A minimum bounding box solver for Rhino3D.
 I coded all the math from scratch including building up a matrix library, and necessary statistical analysis functions for computation of eigenvalues and eigenvectors for 2x2 and 3x3 matrices.
-The 3X3 eigenvalues are computed using the Faddeev–LeVerrier algorithm, and the Cardano's equation.
-The 3X3 eigenvectors are computed using Gaussian Elimination.
 Works with both 2D and 3D point clouds, and meshes!
 This is an exercise in mathematical curiosity!

+## Tool Functionalities
+The minimum bounding box toolkit exposes the following new functionalities inside Rhino3D:
+1. 2D Symmetry planes from point clouds and 3d mesh data.
+2. Minimum Bounding Boxes in 3D.
+3. The three principal axes from any input geometry.

+## Usage
+1. This can be  useful in deriving mininum bounding boxes to aid in 3d modeling purpoes.
+2. Volumetric estimations, and packaging estimations of digital artifacts.

 <p align="center" width="100%">
 <img src="https://github.com/gasingh/minBoundingBox/blob/main/240508_pca_3d_bBox_kettle_preview2_150421.jpg" width="300" />